-A properly prepared PREP will not include a lot of information that was provided previously to FFP; the PREP information is focused on the coming year, especially discussed changes that need to be approved.
-If information or documents that were provided previously are relevant, they should be referenced, not provided a second time.
+A properly prepared PREP will not include a lot of information that was previously provided to BHA; the PREP information is focused on the coming year, particularly the changes that have been discussed and need to be approved.
+If information or documents that were previously provided are relevant, they should be referenced, not provided a second time.